Mount Chlchama: Springs and Yaylaks

-There are many springs in all the slopes of this region, the most famous of them is called ‘’Kanichash ’’, which is located on its southeastern side.
+There are many springs in all the slopes of this region, the most famous of them is called ‘’Kanichash’’, which is located on its southeastern side.

 Among the Yaylaks of Chehelcheshmeh, we can mention Garmeh yaylak in the northwest of Marivan, Qolang Ahmad Khedr yaylak in the northeastern region of Divandereh, Mikael Kavireh yaylak, Hawar or Kani Chavoresh yaylak, Jamin yaylak, Kani Zulaikha yaylak and finally Mustafa Khan yaylak.
-In this complex, due to its steep paths and avalanche valleys, it is very dangerous in winter, and in order to climb it, you must use guides and climbers familiar with the route of the region.
+In this complex, due to its steep paths and avalanche valleys, it is very dangerous in winter, and in order to climb it, one must use guides and climbers familiar with the route of the region.